Topical Treatments for Diabetic Foot Wounds

 These tests are safe, painless, and easy to do.
 Once finished, the podiatrist can then provide a diagnosis and the best course for treatment.

-If you have any questions please contact our office located in the Upper West Side, NY .
+If you have any questions please contact our office located in the Upper West Side and New York City, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Vascular Testing in Podiatry